 - Complies with SOP regarding timeframes for completion of the investigation.

 - Contacts the Director of Service Regions (DSR) or designee within one (1) hour;

 - Provides a copy of the DPP-115 to the Director of Service Regions or designee and the Assistant Director of Protection & Permanency, within twenty-four (24) hours, via e-mail, and regularly consults with the Director of Service Regions or designee regarding the investigation;

 - Immediately notifies the SRA or designee where the employee’s workstation is located, if the employee’s workstation is located in a different region from where the alleged incident occurred; 3

 - Completes the following steps, if the alleged incident occurred in the same region where the employee’s workstation is located:

 - Consults with the Director of Service Regions or designee regarding:

 - Investigations involving supervisors or other regional office staff so that the investigation may be assigned to an adjoining region;

-- Whether it is necessary for the employee to be assigned to alternate duties until the completion of the investigation, the Director of Service Regions consults with the Commissioner, Office of Human Resource Management (or EKU if a contract employee), and Office of Legal Services regarding this decision.
+- Whether it is necessary for the employee to be assigned to alternate duties until the completion of the investigation, the Director of Service Regions or designee consults with the Commissioner, Office of Human Resource Management (or EKU if a contract employee), and Office of Legal Services regarding this decision.
 If the employee is given alternate duties: